Amanda Freitag: Television appearances

-Since 2009, Freitag is a frequent judge on the culinary reality game show Chopped.
+Since 2009, Freitag has been a frequent judge on the culinary reality game show Chopped.

 In 2009, She battled Bobby Flay on Iron Chef America in “Battle: King Crab” (season 7, episode 10), with judges Keyshawn Johnson, Maggie Rodriguez, and Domenica Catelli.
 She narrowly lost, with a score of 49 against Flay's 50 points.
 The judging was evenly matched, with the exception of Freitag having earned one point fewer in the "taste" category.

 Freitag competed in The Next Iron Chef Season 2, finishing in fourth place.
 Freitag stated she would continue as a judge on Chopped for the 2010 season and she returned for the season four episode "Against the Tide".

 On the April 15, 2012 episode of Iron Chef America, Freitag appeared alongside Chopped Grand Champion Madison Cowan in "Battle: Kale", acting as Cowan's sous chef.
 She appeared as a contestant on season five of The Next Iron Chef.
 She lost to Alexandra Guarnaschelli in the finale on December 23.

 On May 22, 2015, she and Ty Pennington began hosting the new Food Network series American Diner Revival, on which they make over diners' menus and interiors.

+On March 4, 2020, Freitag competed on the first season of Food Network’s Tournament of Champions, hosted by Guy Fieri.
+Freitag placed second in the competition.